8 Common Blunders Sales People Should Avoid

-There are situations where the sales people seem to have all solutions.
+There are situations where the salespeople seem to have all solutions.
 They start asking questions and giving information that may not fit with where customers are at.
 To the customer, it feels like they are trying to ‘sell’ them, instead of helping them to buy.

-You should ask questions “up-front” to insure a complete understanding of the prospect’s perspective.
+You should ask questions “up-front” to ensure a complete understanding of the prospect’s perspective.
 Your first job is to understand your customer.
 Don’t assume that you know what is happening with the client’s business.

 8. Failing to get commitment